Griswold & Gunnison: The Best Confederate Revolver Makers

 Quick Summary

-The Griswold & Gunnison revolver was a highly successful Confederate firearm, notably a .36 caliber, 6-shot copy of the Colt 3rd Model Dragoon.
-It featured a brass frame and cylinders made from twisted bar iron due to Civil War material shortages, demonstrating remarkable standardization and quality for the Confederacy.
+The Griswold & Gunnison Revolver stands out as a reliable and standardized Confederate firearm, produced in approximately 3,700 units.
+This .36 caliber, 6-shot revolver, often with a brass frame, was a copy of the Colt 3rd Model Dragoon but featured unique adaptations like a lack of capping groove and cylinders made from twisted bar iron due to wartime shortages.

 Chapters